sidoniag/code_quiz/README.md

-# code_quiz
+# Code Quiz

-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+A timed quiz on JavaScript fundamentals that stores high scores for user to guage progress

-GIVEN I am taking a code quiz
-WHEN I click the start button
-THEN a timer starts and I am presented with a question WHEN I answer a question
-THEN I am presented with another question
-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
+When the start button is clicked the game will begin.
+A time starts as questions are presented on the screen.
+After each answer the response will be marked wrong or right with corresponding score.
+Every wrong answer will deduct ten seconds from the timer.

-WHEN all questions are answered or the timer reaches 0 THEN the game is over
+When either all questions are answered or the time runs out, the game is over.
+Then the user can save score and initials.
-WHEN the game is over
-THEN I can save my initials and score
-Mock-Up